agc93/beatvortex/docs/content/en/docs/developer/translation.md

 ### Existing Translations

 If you are working on, or maintaining, an existing Vortex translation, you can add BeatVortex support by adding a `beatvortex.json` file to your translation package for the BeatVortex-specific strings.
-A loose example file that should over most elements is available at [beatvortex.dev/beatvortex_en.json](https://beatvortex.dev/beatvortex_en.json) that translators can use for a good starting point.
+A loose example file that should cover most elements is available at [beatvortex.dev/beatvortex_en.json](https://beatvortex.dev/beatvortex_en.json) that translators can use for a good starting point.

 ### Translation